 Music offers a great way to relax when you’re in the dentist’s office, and it’s especially beneficial if you hate hearing the sounds that come with dental work, such as the sound of the drill.
 Bring along a pair of headphones and your iPod or use your phone if it has music on it.
 You can block out all the sounds of the office and just concentrate on enjoying your favorite tunes to help cope with dental anxiety.
 In some cases, dentists offer music in the office for you to listen to.
 Another great option is watching DVDs while you’re having work done, since it’s a great distraction.

 Another great way to reduce your anxiety when you’re at the dentist is to us visualization.
 You can picture yourself somewhere else and imagine that you’re in one of your favorite places to help you escape from the dentist’s office.
 Think about the smells, what you would see, and the sounds you’d hear to really get into your visualization.

-Tip #6 – Ask About Sedation Dentistry
+Tip #6 – Ask Experts About Healthy Sedation Dentistry

 If anxiety is such a problem that you can’t overcome it, you may need to talk to your dentist about sedation dentistry.
 Different levels of sedation are available, depending upon your needs and the procedure that’s being done.
 Something that keeps you relaxed but awake during treatment may prove helpful, whether it’s gas sedation, oral sedation, or IV sedation.
 In some cases, anti-anxiety medications may also be prescribed for you to take before treatment to help you better relax.